symhom/Kaleidoscope_Compiler/README.md

 	- The initialization expression for a reference variable (including function arguments) must be a variable.
 	- All programs must define exactly one function named “run” which returns an integer (the program exit status) and takes no arguments.
 	-Every expression should have a type (int, float, etc).
 When printing the AST, the type of each expression should be part of the AST nodes for each expression.
 5. IR.py recursively travels the AST and uses llvmlite to build the intermediate representation.
-Llvmlite is a lightweight LLVM-Python binding.
+Llvmlite is a lightweight LLVM-Python binding. https://llvmlite.readthedocs.io/en/latest/index.html
 6. llvm_binder.py: actually binds, compiles, and executes the IR.
 It injects LLVM IR code into the IR module string for the print function.
 It also optimizes the compilation of the code.

+## short__llvmlite_examples
+The folder contains examples of
+- arrays